sumn2u/learn-javascript/en/design-patterns/behavioral-patterns.md

 *Mediator*

 The mediator manages central control over operations.
-It contains an interface for communicating with the Colleague objects and has a reference to each Colleague object
+It contains an interface for communicating with the Colleague objects and has a reference to each Colleague object.

 *Colleague*

-The colleages are the objects that are being mediated, each colleague has a reference to the mediator
+The colleages are the objects that are being mediated, each colleague has a reference to the mediator.

 ## 5.2.
 Benefits of the Mediator

 **Centralized Control**

-Centralizing communication within the mediator allows for better control and coordination of interactions between components.
-The mediator can manage message distribution, prioritize messages, and apply specific logic based on the system's requirements.
+Centralizing communication within the Mediator allows for better control and coordination of interactions between components.
+The ,Mediator can manage message distribution, prioritize messages, and apply specific logic based on the system's requirements.

 **Simplified Communication**

-Mediators simplify communication logic, as components send messages to the mediator instead of dealing with the complexity of direct communication.
+Mediators simplify communication logic, as components send messages to the Mediator instead of dealing with the complexity of direct communication.
 This simplifies the interaction between components and allows for easier maintenance and updates.

 **Reusability of Mediator**

-The mediator can be reused across various components and scenarios, allowing for a single point of control for different parts of the application.
+The Mediator can be reused across various components and scenarios, allowing for a single point of control for different parts of the application.
 This reusability promotes consistency and helps in managing the communication flow efficiently.

 **Promotes Maintainability**

 The Mediator pattern promotes maintainability by reducing the complexity of direct inter-component communication.
-As the system grows, changes and updates can be made within the mediator without affecting the individual components, making maintenance easier and less error-prone.
+As the system grows, changes and updates can be made within the Mediator without affecting the individual components, making maintenance easier and less error-prone.

 ```javascript
 var Participant = function (name) {
     this.name = name;
     this.chatroom = null;